andrewplummer/Sugar/CAUTION.md

   - `Date.SugarNewDate` is now `Sugar.Date.newDateInternal`.
 This method is always on the `Sugar` global (not `Date`).

 - Level: Minor
-  - `Object.map`, `Object.each`, and `Object.size` were moved to the Object package from the Array package.
-If you were using these methods and making custom builds you may have to include the Object package now as well.
+  - `Object.map`, `Object.each`, and `Object.size` were moved to the Object module from the Array module.
+If you were using these methods and making custom builds you may have to include the Object module now as well.

 - Level: Minor
   - `Date#unitSince` (`Date#hoursSince`, etc) now assumes that the passed in format is UTC if the context date is also flagged as UTC (if you're using `setUTC`).
 This behavior can be overriden by passing `{ fromUTC: false }` to these methods.